Akshat271098/PromLib/README.md

-    machine_average(_host_list_) : A list of tuples (one tuple per host) that contains current machine resource state by averaging over specified window. appication_average(_app_id_list_) : A list of tuples (one tuple per app) that contains application average resource usage over the specified window. application_quantile(_app_id_list_) : A list of tuples (one tuple per app) that contains application x-th percentile resource usage over the specified window.
+    machine_average(_host_list_) : A list of tuples (one tuple per host) that contains current machine resource state by averaging over specified window. appication_average(_app_id_list_) : A list of tuples (one tuple per app) that contains application average resource usage over the specified window. application_quantile(_app_id_list_) : A list of tuples (one tuple per app) that contains application x-th percentile resource usage over the specified window. deploy(_host_id_,_app_id_list_,_namespace_) : A sample deployment function that helps deploy pods of deathstar benchmark's pods on to the hosts as returened by the solver algoruithm. clear_namespace(_namespace_) : A sample function to clear the specified namespace inside kubernetes deployment space.

 _host_list_ is the list of ip(s) of the target hosts/VMs whose resource state need to obtained.